Nouabalé-Ndoki National Park: History

-Geography and climate
+Geography

 The protected area, which is part of the Sangha River Tri-National Protected Area (STN) is drained mainly by the Sangha River, a tributary of the Congo River.
+It is 3921.61 km2 of pristine tropical rainforest with no human habitation within it and with human population densities in its periphery that are comparatively low for the sub-region.
 Part of the forest is still inaccessible and remains unexplored.
 It is a swampy tropical forest in lowlands that are part of the Congo River drainage basin.
-This park, along with the other two reserved parks within the larger Sangha Reserve, is secluded from all economic activity involving roads and human interference, which has resulted in its maintenance as a pristine rain forest.
+This park, along with the other two reserved parks within the larger Sangha Reserve, is secluded from all economic activity involving roads and human interference, which has resulted in its maintenance as a pristine rainforest.

 The park lies within the forest area of Congo which forms 11% of the total area of the country.
 It has been further demarcated into protected areas, cleared areas known as Bai and Yanga, two seasonal zones for use by nomadic people, hunting areas reserved for employees, protected zones that act as prey zones for hunting, hunting zones for local community, and sacred sites.